gk646/magique/README.md

 - ECS (entity component system)
     - Every game object is supposed to be an entity with components
     - The PositionC component is implicit for every object! (look at _ecs/Components.h_)
-- Scripting (Collisions)
-    - For now the only way to react to engine internal events like static/dynamic collisions is to use the provided C++ scripting system
-    - Collisions are detected internally and the collision point, normal vector and penetration depth can be processed by the user

-Other than the listed points magique is very modular and customizable and many modules can be disabled or replaced by user code.
+Other than the listed points magique is very modular and customizable and many modules can be disabled or replaced by user code with _no overhead_.

-**_Even if you don't want to use the whole engine there are plenty of interesting concepts within magique that you can use or learn from.**_
+**_Even if you don't want to use the whole engine there are plenty of interesting concepts within `magique` that you can use or learn from.**_

 ### 2. Installation